Top German court deals blow to Uber complaint

 Uber had argued its service did not involve professional drivers but rather private persons who did not require a special licence.

-San Francisco-based Uber Technologies Inc, valued at about $40 billion in its latest fundraising, has touched a raw nerve in many countries by threatening to open up an often tightly controlled and licensed market.
+San Francisco-based Uber Technologies Inc, valued at $18.2 billion in a fundraising in June, just four years since its 2010 launch, has touched a raw nerve in many countries by threatening to open up an often tightly controlled and licensed market.

-The firm, backed by investors including Goldman Sachs and Google, rebuts the criticism and argues it complies with local regulations.
+Uber, backed by investors including Goldman Sachs and Google, rebuts the criticism and argues it complies with local regulations.
+(Reporting by Norbert Demuth; Writing by Jonathan Gould; Editing by Thomas Atkins and Mark Potter)

-The Constitutional Court’s decisions cannot be appealed in Germany and it was not clear what further action Uber could take.

-“We take note of the court’s decision and decline further comment,” an Uber spokesman said.